Quiz! Can you name the top 30 Premier League scorers for London clubs?

 NOW TRY Quiz!
 Can you name every Premier League club's all-time top scorer in the competition?

-The north has always dominated football – despite the wealth of clubs in and around London.
+The north has always dominated Englisg football – despite the wealth of clubs in and around London.

-It took six years for a club from London to win the Premier League after tussles for titles between the likes of Manchester United, Blackburn Rovers and Newcastle United.
-United and Liverpool and 39 titles between them, too.
+It took six years for a club from London to win the Premier League after Manchester United and Blackburn Rovers claimed the first five.
+United and Liverpool have 39 English top-flight titles between them, too.

 And long before that, it was largely Midlands and northern clubs who set up the Football League.
 Even now, there are more clubs at the top of the tree from around these areas than the likes of, say, Devon or Kent.